spryker/spryker-docs/docs/aop/user/apps/bazzarvoice.md

 {% endinfo_block %}

+## BazzarVoice integration and configuration

+To integrate or configure BazzarVoice:

+1. In your store's Back Office, go to *Apps*.
+2. Click BazzarVoice.
+   This takes you to the BazzarVoice app details page, from where you can do the integration and configuration.

-## Integrating BazzarVoice into your store
+### Integrating BazzarVoice into your store

 To integrate the BazzarVoice app into your store:

-1. In your store's Back Office, go to Apps.
-2. Click BazzarVoice.
-   This takes you to the BazzarVoice app details page.
-3. In the top right corner of the BazzarVoice app details page, click **Connect app**.
+1. In the top right corner of the BazzarVoice app details page, click **Connect app**.
    This takes you to the BazzarVoice site with the signup form.
-4. Fill out the BazzarVoice signup form and submit it.
+2. Fill out the BazzarVoice signup form and submit it.
    You should receive the BazzarVoice credentials.
-5. Go back to your store's Back Office, to the BazzarVoice app details page.
+3. Go back to your store's Back Office, to the BazzarVoice app details page.
-6. In the top right corner of the BazzarVoice app details page, click **Cofigure**.
+4. In the top right corner of the BazzarVoice app details page, click **Configure**.
-7. In the *Configure* pane, enter the credentials you received from BazzarVoice.
+5. In the *Configure* pane, enter the credentials you received from BazzarVoice.

 That's it.
 You have integrated the BazzarVoice app into your store.
 It usually takes BazzarVoice a few days to process your product feed.
 Therefore, you should see the external ratings and reviews from BazzarVoice in about 2-3 days after you integrated the app.

+{% info_block infoBox "Info" %}

+You can do the administration work on the BazzarVoice reviews from the [BazzarVoice portal](https://portal.bazaarvoice.com/signin).
+For example, you can approve individual reviews.
+See [Workbench overview](https://knowledge.bazaarvoice.com/wp-content/brandedge-pro-wb/en_US/basics/workbench_overview.html#log-in-to-workbench) for details on how you can manage reviews from the BazzarVoice portal.

+{% endinfo_block %}

-Now, configure the BazzareVoice app for your store.
-See the next sections for the configuration details.
+Now, you can configure the BazzareVoice app for your store.

-## Configuring BazzarVoice for your store
+### Configuring BazzarVoice for your store

+For the BazzarVoice app, you can configure the following for your store:
-You can configure what BazzarVoice services you want in your store.
-Do the following:
+- BazzarVoice services you need

-1. In your store's Back Office, go to BazzarVoice app details page.
+- Stores you want the BazzarVoice UGC to be displaed in

-2. In the top right corner, click **Configure**.
+To configure the app, on the BazzarVoice app details page, click **Configure**.

+To configure the BazzarVoice services:

-3. In *Settings*->*Select Services* select the services you need:
+In *Settings*->*Select Services* select the services you need:
-   - RATINGS & REVIEWS: The accumulated star ratings along with reviews displays on the product details page.
+   - RATINGS & REVIEWS: These are the accumulated star ratings along with reviews that are displayed on the product details page.
    <!---- QUESTIONS & ANSWERS:-->
-   - INLINE RATINGS: Whenever you have a list of product, for example, in search results, in the product catalog, etc., you can display the star ratings directly in these lists of products.
+   - INLINE RATINGS: This service displays the star ratings directly in these lists of products, for example, in search results, in the product catalog, etc.
    - BAZZARVOICE PIXEL: Adds a single tracking pixel to your shopping cart page and product details page.
 It allows BazzarVoice to track whether the products that have more UGC have a better conversion rate than products without many ratings and reviews.
-   - CONTAINER PAGE: lets your users add their reviews on the product details page.
+   - CONTAINER PAGE: Lets your users add their reviews on the product details page.

+To configure the stores where you want to turn on the BazzarVoice app, in *Settings->Store*, select the stores.

+## Disconnecting BazzarVoice from your store
+You can always disconnect the BazzarVoice app from your store.
+For example, after the trial period, you might decide not to continue with the app.

+To disconnect BazzarVoice, on the BazzarVoice app details page, next to the **Configure** button, hold the pointer over <div class="inline-img">https://spryker.s3.eu-central-1.amazonaws.com/docs/aop/user/apps/bazzarvoice/disconnect-button.png</div> and click **Disconnect**.

+Disconnecting the app removes the BazzarVoice UGC and automatically restores the default Spryker [Product Ratings and Reviews feature](/docs/scos/user/features/{{page.version}}/product-rating-and-reviews-feature-overview.html#current-constraints) feature.